 "Opa-Opa felt something wrong.
 Small-sized boss have a function for collecting fragments of boss's information.
 It was not possible that Boss Poppo wasn't yet restored after 10 years had elapsed."

 - The snowman bosses in Fantasy Zone are either referred to as "Poppoos" (Both PlayStation 2 Sega Ages Fantasy Zone games, Opa-Opa Bros., and the Sega Ages Switch re-release) or "Poppos", if you go by the names the smaller enemy versions use, an official t-shirt, and this pre-round comment in stage 4 of Fantasy Zone II DX:

 - Enemy forces come from a planet spelled "Menon" in the first game's Attract Mode text crawl, "Nenon" in the second game's crawl, and again "Menon" for Super.

 - Spread Shot: Each game has a variant of it.
 The original had the 7-Way Shot, one of the most useful in the game.
 Some of the sequels had the 3-way Shot instead, or alongside it.

 - Too Fast to Stop: The faster engines you can buy make your ship much more difficult to control.

-- Unstable Equilibrium: You lose all your powerups when you die, and you have to kill enemies to earn money.
+- Unstable Equilibrium: You have to kill enemies to earn money, and you lose all your powerups when you respawn from death.
 Should be pretty easy to see how this comes into play.